SUPERSET

 Cross-filtering

-Superset is widely known for the beautiful charts and dashboards you can create quickly.
+Superset is widely known for the beautiful charts and interactive dashboards you can create quickly.
 Here's an example that's a community favorite:

 Apache Superset slack dashboard